 Bio

 Jenn’s music has been performed throughout Europe, North America and in parts of East Asia.
-She has been commissioned by Evlana / New Music Dublin, Kirkos Ensemble, Glasshouse Ensemble, Ensemble Entropy, Larissa O'Grady, among others.
+She has been commissioned by Crash Ensemble, Larissa O'Grady, Evlana / New Music Dublin, Kirkos Ensemble, Glasshouse Ensemble, Ensemble Entropy, among others.
 She has undertaken residencies with Cove Park, soundSCAPE Festival and National Theatre Wales.
-Jenn has released 4 solo albums (2 with pan y rosas discos) and 3 EPs.
+She has released 4 solo albums (2 with pan y rosas discos) and 3 EPs.
 Her work has been described as “digital surrealism”, “intoxicatingly strange” and having a “sense of adventure and experimentalism”.
 At the centre of Jenn’s work is a curiosity for sound, body, and connection, often forming through the fracturing of sound, movement, and the exposure of process.

-Jenn was Vice-President (2017-19) and President (2019-23) of the Irish Sound, Science and Technology Association, she co-founded the multidisciplinary concert series NAWR, is founder and director of the Swansea Laptop Orchestra, a founding member of the Dublin Laptop Orchestra, was board member (2015-20) and Annual Concert Chair (2017-19) of the International Alliance for Women in Music, and a committee member (2014-21) of the Association of Irish Composers.
-Jenn is represented by the Contemporary Music Centre of Ireland.
+Jenn was Vice-President (2017-19) and President (2019-23) of the Irish Sound, Science and Technology Association, she co-founded the multidisciplinary concert series NAWR, founded the Swansea Laptop Orchestra, was a founding member of the Dublin Laptop Orchestra, was board member (2015-20) and Annual Concert Chair (2017-19) of the International Alliance for Women in Music, and a committee member (2014-21) of the Association of Irish Composers.
+She is represented by the Contemporary Music Centre of Ireland.

 Reviews